vSebas/darknet_ros_zed/README.md

 * **`bounding_boxes`** ([darknet_ros_msgs::BoundingBoxes])

     Publishes an array of bounding boxes that gives information of the position and size of the bounding box in pixel coordinates.
+    It also contains a field providing an estimation of the object distance from the camera.

 * **`detection_image`** ([sensor_msgs::Image])